coatyio/coaty-js/docs/man/developer-guide.md

     // This allows code originally written for the Node.js environment to run in other environments
     // like the browser.
     //
     // Starting with Angular CLI 6, webpack doesn't configure these shims for Node.js global variables
     // any more by default.
-Nut some of these (process, global, Buffer, etc.) are required by
+But some of these (process, global, Buffer, etc.) are required by
-    // MQTT.js sdependency modules when run in the browser.
+    // MQTT.js dependency modules when run in the browser.
     node: {
         console: false,
         global: true,